-A central goal of the Mack Center is to provide human service practitioners and managers with access to information to inform their practice.
+A central goal of our work is to provide human service practitioners and managers with access to information to inform their practice.
 We accomplish this through our training programs and dissemination of findings from applied research projects, and through the development of case studies on innovative and promising practices among our partner organizations in BASSC and BANNHSA.

-In addition, specially-designed teaching cases from the nonprofit sector provide detailed examples of promising managerial practices related to agency mergers, transforming agency cultures, and using human resource information systems
+Teaching cases from the nonprofit sector provide detailed examples of promising managerial practices related to agency mergers, transforming agency cultures, and using human resource information systems.